NickParonis/Typescript-React-UI/README.md

-# this is hosted in the following domain https://nickthegreek.dev/

 # React reusable UI sections and components.
+This is hosted in the following domain https://nickthegreek.dev/
 - UI with Css animations and flexbox generated from JSON file
 - React Props and Hooks and Typescript